-Leeds Metropolitan University (Educator)
+Leeds Metropolitan University (University lecturer)

 I joined Leeds Metropolitan University as a part-time lecturer and progressed to become a Principal Lecturer in the School of Information Management teaching a range of undergraduate and postgraduate courses including project management, data analysis, decision-making, management information and e-commerce.
 My senior management roles included oversight of all Masters level teaching provision for the school including the design and development of new courses to address the changing nature of the business of higher education, design and implementation of new structures and modes of delivery (including distance teaching and distance learning), development of relationship with commercial sponsors and partners, and development of staff development workshops.

-Really Clever Homes (Business owner)
+Really Clever Homes (Entrepreneur)

 I setup Really Clever Homes as an online retailer, before such things were the norm, partly to indulge my interest in home technology and partly to see if, after a decade of (largely theoretical) teaching, I could still “walk the talk”.